SleeplessByte/shrine-content_addressable/README.md

 # You currently need to register the storages
 ContentAddressableFile.register_storage(lookup, lookup, lookup)

+# You can disallow deletion using
+ContentAddressableFile.register_read_only_storage(lookup, lookup, lookup)

 file = ContentAddressableFile.new(content_addressable_hash)

 # => file methods like open, rewind, read, close and eof? are available